VonHeikemen/devlog/content/web-development/learn-fp/applicative-functors.md

 }
 ```

-When we use `format_message` its arguments almost everytime come from those other functions `get_username` and `get_location`.
+When we use `format_message` its arguments almost every time come from those other functions `get_username` and `get_location`.
 They are asynchronous, so you might be tempted to use `Async/await` but that wouldn't be the best idea.
 Those two don't depend on each other, we will be wasting time if we make them run sequentially when they could be running concurrently.
 One solution can be found in the form of `Promise.all`, and it looks like this.

 ```js
 Promise.all([get_username(), get_location()])